-RIM said shipments topped 11 million and it added 4.9 million new subscribers in the quarter.
-Both numbers came in at the low end of the company's forecast range, but were short of what analysts had expected.
+The Waterloo, Ontario-based company said shipments topped 11 million and it added 4.9 million new subscribers in the quarter.
+Both numbers came in toward the low end of the company's forecast range but were short of what analysts had expected.

-The company expects to ship 11.6 million to 12.1 million devices in the current quarter, while bringing on board between 4.9 million and 5.2 million new subscribers in the period.
+The BlackBerry maker expects to add between 4.9 million and 5.2 million new subscribers in the current quarter.

 The company also forecast fiscal second-quarter earnings of $1.33 to $1.40 a share, on revenue of between $4.4 billion and $4.6 billion.

 The company also said its board has authorized a share repurchase program to purchase up to approximately 31 million common shares.